jtod/Sigma16/docs/src/userguide/userguide.md

 An instruction may either use a and b as separate 4-bit fields, or it can combine them into a single 8-bit field called ab.

-The second word is used for RX and EXP formats.
-There are individual names for the individual 4-bit fields, as well as names (disp, gh) for larger fields.

-* e (bits 0-3) 4-bit operand
-* f (bits 4-7) 4-bit operand
-* g (bits 8-11) 4-bit operand
-* h (bits 12-15) 4-bit operand
-* gh (bits 8-15) 8-bit operand
-* disp (bits 0-15) 16 bit operand "displacement"

-The first word of an instruction contains four 4-bit fields, named op (bits 0-3), d (bits 4-7), sa (bits 8-11), and sb (bits 12-15).

 <table class="wordlayout"">
  <tr>
   <th>op</th>